hsherrod2019/Week4RepoReal/README.md

 # What is an R Package?
 An R package is a collection of functions, data, and documentation that acts like a toolkit for users to perform tasks in R studio.
 They are created by developers and shared with the R community.

+# Key points of an R Package
+1. Functionality: Each package typically focuses on a specific area of analysis
+2. Installation: Need to install an R package to use it
+3. Loading a package: Need to load an R package once it is installed
+4. Function usage: After loading a package, you can use its functions to perform specific tasks
+5. Documentation: R packages come with documentation that explains how to use their functions and provide examples
+6. Community and updates: R packages are created and maintained by a community of developers and are often updated to fix bugs, add new features, etc.

+# My R Package
+Created three R packages incorporating functions that I created during the Week 2 training.

+## R Package 1: Calculate Average Wavenumber Package
+Allows users to input their data, which then calculates the overall average wavenumber of their data set

+## R Package 3: Calculate Intensity Ratio Package
+Allows users to input two values (for example: two peak intensities) which then returns a ratio of the two values

+## R Package 5: Calculate Average Intensity Package
+Allows users to input their data, which then calculates the overall average intensity of their data set